-- Open the OSD menu and go to the SYSTEM SETUP: Advanced > Security Settings > Change Password menu. - Press MODE/ENTER.
+- Open the OSD menu and go to the SYSTEM SETUP: Advanced > Security Settings > Change Password menu. - Press OK.
 The message 'INPUT CURRENT PASSWORD' displays. - 3.
-Enter the old password. - If the password is correct, another message 'INPUT NEW PASSWORD' displays. - If the password is incorrect, the password error message displays lasting for three seconds, and the message 'INPUT CURRENT PASSWORD' displays for your retry.
-You can press MENU/EXIT to cancel the change or try another password. - Enter a new password.
+Enter the old password. - If the password is correct, another message 'INPUT NEW PASSWORD' displays. - If the password is incorrect, the password error message displays.
+You can press MENU to cancel the change or try another password. - Enter a new password.